Skip to main content

 • Manufactured in Australia

-As of 1 July 2018, the new labels on products are mandatory.
-The new labelling system is administered under Australian Consumer Law and no longer a requirement under the Food Standards Code.
+Country of origin labelling is administered under Australian Consumer Law and is not a requirement under the Food Standards Code.